dmbrownlee/demo-proxmox-terraform/README.md

 alias pb='ansible-playbook -e tf_workspace=$(tofu workspace show)'
 ```

+> [!CAUTION]
-> [!NOTE] The Terraform and Ansible variable files are where you configure information specific to your site.
+> The Terraform and Ansible variable files are where you configure information specific to your site.
 These files contain sensitive information so the included `.gitignore` file tells git to ignore them so you don't accidentally commit them to a public git repo.
 You will want to backup these files using some other means.

 The end result of all the above is that I can create lots of different environments to experiment in.
 For example, when I want to spin up a six node Kubernetes cluster with an external loadbalancer in front of three control plane nodes in order to practice for the CKAD exam, I can just run this and wait: